CLI Reference

 |---|---|

-chat [handbook] | Start interactive chat mode |
+chat | Start interactive chat mode |

-status | Show service health status |
+status | Show server and configuration status |

-update | Update CLI to latest version |
+update | Update to latest version |

-reset | Reset configuration and re-run setup |
+reset | Reset all configuration |

-provider set | Configure AI provider and API key |
+provider set | Configure provider and API key |

 provider switch | Switch between providers |